ProtoSchool/protoschool.github.io/README.md

 ### Brainstorm tutorial ideas as a team

-We're excited to add new tuorials to our collection, and we'd love your help brainstorming and building new content about decentralized web concepts and protocols.
+We're excited to add new tutorials to our collection, and we'd love your help brainstorming and building new content about decentralized web concepts and protocols.

 Have an idea for a new tutorial?
 Start by looking at the [tutorial ideas](https://github.com/protoschool/protoschool.github.io/labels/new-tutorial) flagged with the "new tutorial" tag in the ProtoSchool issue queue.
 If there's a similar idea there already, join the conversation!

-If you have an idea for a new tutorial that has not yet been proposed, please [open an new issue](https://github.com/ProtoSchool/protoschool.github.io/issues/new?assignees=&labels=new-tutorial&template=tutorial-proposal.md&title=New+Tutorial%3A+%5BProposed+title%5D) so we can share feedback before you get started building.
-With help from our guiding principles, we'll work together to make sure it fits _cohevisely_ into the ProtoSchool curriculum and will encourage you to create a content outline that supports a _beginner-friendly_ learning experience with appropriate _scaffolding_.
+If you have an idea for a new tutorial that has not yet been proposed, please [open a new issue](https://github.com/ProtoSchool/protoschool.github.io/issues/new?assignees=&labels=new-tutorial&template=tutorial-proposal.md&title=New+Tutorial%3A+%5BProposed+title%5D) so we can share feedback before you get started building.
+With the help of our guiding principles, we'll work together to make sure it fits _cohesively_ into the ProtoSchool curriculum and will encourage you to create a content outline that supports a _beginner-friendly_ learning experience with appropriate _scaffolding_.

 Don't feel like you have the skills or time to build a tutorial yourself?
 Please still go ahead and share your idea!
 There may be another community member who can help out.

-### Know the capabilities of our platform (and yourself!)
+### Know the capabilities of our platform

 A ProtoSchool tutorial is made up of a series of lessons.
 We currently support the following lesson types, which can be mixed and matched within a tutorial:
 - Text-only lessons